The air quality on an aircraft is sometimes of concern for passengers and how they can achieve better air quality when flying by private jet.

 The Pũr Air System can replenish cabin air with 100% fresh air in as little as 90 seconds.

-In conclusion, there are two main air replenishment systems used on private jets – fresh air and recirculation systems.
-However, the recirculation system still brings fresh air into the cabin.
+There are two main air replenishment systems used on private jets – fresh air and recirculation systems.

 Additionally, a plasma ionization system can be installed in order to further kill bad bacteria and viruses, in order to help keep the cabin sterile.